ymunemasa/data-tutorials/tutorials/hortonworks/how-to-process-data-with-apache-hive/tutorial.md

 used to using SQL for querying data.
 Pig fits in through its data flow strengths where it takes on the tasks of bringing data into Apache
 Hadoop and working with it to get it into the form for querying.
 A good overview of how this works is in Alan Gates posting on the Yahoo
-Developer blog titled [Pig and Hive at Yahoo!](https://developer.yahoo.com/blogs/hadoop/pig-hive-yahoo-464.html) From a technical point of view both Pig and Hive are feature complete so you can do tasks in either tool.
-However you will find one tool or the other will be preferred by the different groups that have to use Apache Hadoop.
+Developer blog titled [Pig and Hive at Yahoo!](https://developer.yahoo.com/blogs/hadoop/pig-hive-yahoo-464.html) From a technical point of view, both Pig and Hive are feature complete, so you can do tasks in either tool.
+However, you will find one tool or the other will be preferred by the different groups that have to use Apache Hadoop.
 The good part is they have a choice and both tools work together.

 ### Our Data Processing Task <a id="our-data-processing-task"></a>